 Lauri enjoys working with a broad range of clientele, taking on complex cases and helping clients achieve their desired outcomes.
 Super Lawyers® has recognized Lauri as a top-rated attorney for her litigation skills and her work in the field of personal injury.
 She has also been named a Rising Star® in the field of alternative dispute resolution.

 Lauri is admitted to practice law in Maine’s federal and state courts, as well as in California and the First Circuit Court of Appeals.
 She received her J.D. and M.S. degrees from the University of California, Davis and her B.A., summa cum laude, from the University of Connecticut’s Honors Scholar Program.

 Before joining the firm in 2004, Lauri clerked in the Maine Superior Court.
-She also worked as a neutral and researcher for one of the country’s leading public policy consensus building institutes and served as a Peace Corps Volunteer in Central America.
-She is married and has two children.
+She also worked as a neutral and researcher for one of the country’s leading public policy consensus-building institutes and served as a Peace Corps Volunteer in Central America.
+She is married and has two adult children.
 Outside of work, Lauri enjoys spending time with her family, long distance running, bicycling, backpacking, reading, traveling and open water swimming.